Visual Arts Resource Library

 Fortess gave the School of Visual Arts cassette copies of his interviews.
 Those copies are the source of the Resource Library’s collection of Fortess interview digital transfers on CD.
 The list of interviews in the library’s collection includes many prominent American artists of the twentieth century, among them Romare Bearden, Thomas Hart Benton, Louise Bourgeois, Helen Frankenthaler, Philip Guston, Alex Katz, Jacob Lawrence, Jack Levine, Robert Motherwell, and Alice Neel.
 All original Fortess recordings as well as digital transfers of many of the interviews are held at Boston University’s Howard Gotlieb Archival Research Center.

 Recordings of the School of Visual Arts’ Contemporary Perspectives Lecture Series are also available for access in the Resource Library.
-This growing list of sound and video recordings features Nicole Eisenman, Sandy Skoglund, Vik Muniz, Laurie Anderson, Willie Cole, Kiki Smith, Trenton Doyle Hancock, Jenny Saville, Matthew Ritchie in conversation with Jerry Saltz, Peter Schjeldahl, and Chuck Close in conversation with Rob Storr.
+This growing list of sound and video recordings includes talks by Nicole Eisenman, William Kentridge, Vik Muniz, Laurie Anderson, Kerry James Marshall, Kiki Smith, Trenton Doyle Hancock, Jenny Saville, Matthew Ritchie, Jerry Saltz, Peter Schjeldahl, Chuck Close, Rob Storr, and many others.
 Select talks are available for viewing online at BUniverse.

 Resources for Artists

 Tools and Equipment

 Career and Artist Development Information